Baird's beaked whale: Description

 A pod of Baird's beaked whales surfacing.

 The species Berardius bairdii reaches lengths of about 11.9 m for males and 12.8 m for females.
 The longest confirmed specimen was 13 m in length and the heaviest was 14 tonne.

 The snout, called a beak, is elongated and lacks all teeth except for one or two sets in the lower mandible, which are called "battle teeth" for their use in intra-species conflict.
 Individuals often bear scars from such confrontations.
-The complex social structure, including fission-fusion societies with groups of individuals that maintain stable associations over many years, suggests that the species is capable of social learning and the transmission of sophisticated behavioral patterns.
-Baird's beaked whales live in schools of up to 100 individuals that form a tight group at the surface, possibly as a defense mechanism against orcas.

 The age of sexual maturity is thought to be 10–15 years for females and 6–11 years for males.
 Young Baird's beaked whales remain with their mothers until they are 6–9 years old.
 The testes continue to grow until the whales are 30–40 years old, and only these older males are likely to participate in reproduction.
 The oldest in a study of Baird's beaked whales were 54 years for females and 84 years for males, respectively.

+Ecology

 Distribution

+The Burke Museum of Natural History and Culture in Seattle displays the skeleton of a Baird's beaked whale.
+This specimen washed ashore on a Washington beach in 2015.

 Berardius bairdii occurs primarily in the North Pacific Ocean, where it is a deep-water cetacean, often frequenting depths between 1000 and 3000 m in its search for prey.

 In the northwestern part of its range, sightings have been documented off of Hokkaido, Japan, Sakhalin and Kamchatka, as well as in the Sea of Okhotsk, the Bering Sea and the Aleutian Islands.
 In the more eastern and southern reaches of their distribution, they have been seen from southern Alaska and down the U.S. West Coast to San Diego and northern Baja California.

+Diet

+Similar to other beaked whales, Baird's beaked whale feeds primarily on deep-water fishes and cephalopods.
+Analyses of stomach contents from individuals taken in Japanese waters have shown that the species consumes a wide range of deep-sea prey, including benthic fishes such as Moridae and grenadiers, as well as numerous species of squid.

+Diet composition varies regionally.
+Populations off the Pacific coast of Honshu feed predominantly on deep-water fishes, while those in the southern Sea of Okhotsk consume mostly cephalopods, including members of the families Gonatidae and Cranchiidae.
+The longfin codling (Laemonema longipes) has been identified as an important prey species in both regions.
+These differences are thought to reflect variation in prey availability rather than strict dietary specialization.

+Other recorded prey taxa include pollock, mackerel, sardines, Pacific saury, skates, scorpionfish, Coryphaenoides sp., Onychoteuthis sp. and Onykia sp.